jonathanmorgan/geocoding/README.md

     sudo pip install geopy

+### MySQL

+- Make sure mysql client and server are installed on your server.
+The packages in ubuntu are "mysql-server" and "mysql-client".

+- Log into MySQL and create a database for the geocoding application:

+        CREATE DATABASE geocoding CHARACTER SET utf8 COLLATE utf8_unicode_ci;

+- Create a user for geocoding.

+        CREATE USER 'geocoding'@'localhost' IDENTIFIED BY '<password>';
+        CREATE USER 'geocoding'@'%' IDENTIFIED BY '<password>';

+- Grant geocoding user permissions to geocoding database.

+        GRANT ALL PRIVILEGES ON geocoding.* TO 'geocoding'@'localhost';
+        GRANT ALL PRIVILEGES ON geocoding.* TO 'geocoding'@'%';

 ## Usage

 Right now, there are two scripts you can look at to see how to geocode with geopy: